 Fandoms like to connect dots.
 Wanting to make sense of the fictional worlds that our favorite characters inhabit is often one of the things that helps to define a particular fandom.
 Vintage comic book fans — Silver Age Marvel fans in particular — have developed a notion which has come to be called character "prototypes".
 A prototype is a usually-obscure character that preceded a more famous or important character and is similar to that character in a noteworthy way.
 "Prototype" probably isn't quite the right name for the concept.
 It's often just a name, a visual look, or a super-power that was recycled for later use — perhaps sometimes knowingly, perhaps not.
 Still, prototypes do have their appeal.
 It's another little hook into understanding comics history.
 One of the most famous Marvel prototype issues, Strange Tales #97 (cover dated June 1962), contains a story which features characters named Aunt May and Uncle Ben, just prior to the appearance of characters of that name as Peter Parker's aunt and uncle in Amazing Fantasy #15.
-There's a Strange Tales #97 CGC 3.5 in today's Sunday & Monday Comics, Animation, Video Games & Art Weekly Online Auction from Heritage Auctions.
+There's a Strange Tales #97 CGC 4.0 in this week's 2021 May 16-17 Sunday & Monday Comics, Animation & Art Weekly Online Auction #122120 from Heritage Auctions.

 There are a number of Silver Age Marvel comics that contain noteworthy instances of prior use for a now-famous name.
 A magnetically-powered character named Magneto was cover-featured on Strange Tales #84 (May 1961) before the famous version of the character appeared in X-Men #1 (September 1963).
 A character named the Hulk actually appeared twice in Journey into Mystery (#62, November 1960 and #66, March 1961), and then a different Hulk then appeared in Tales to Astonish #21 (July 1961), before the famous Hulk debuted in Hulk #1 (May 1962).
 There are numerous other examples of the reuse of names, powers, and sometimes even similar origin stories.